SAP-samples/sap-tech-bytes/draftposts/configuration.md

 OK
 ```

-Next, go back to the App Studio "Dev Space Manager", and stop the dev space you created for this adventure (in [SAP Tech Bytes: btp CLI - installation](https://blogs.sap.com/2021/09/01/sap-tech-bytes-btp-cli-installation/)).
+Next, go back to the App Studio "Dev Space Manager", and stop the dev space you created for this btp CLI adventure (in [SAP Tech Bytes: btp CLI - installation](https://blogs.sap.com/2021/09/01/sap-tech-bytes-btp-cli-installation/)).
 Once it's stopped, restart it and re-enter it.

 > I find the quickest way to get back to the App Studio's "Dev Space Manager" is just to remove the hashpath from the URL; in this example, it would be by removing `#ws-kvhjc` from `https://82715b8dtrial.eu10cf.trial.applicationstudio.cloud.sap/index.html#ws-kvhjc` (this is the dev space's ID).

 ## Starting over

-Now, in a new terminal, first have a look in the `.cache/` directory:
+Now, in a new terminal, first have a look in the `.cache/` directory (we can refer to this relative name as we'll be in our home directory `/home/user/` by default in a newly created terminal anyway):

 ```
 ls --all --dereference --recursive .cache/
 ```

-> the options given to `ls` here make sure we see hidden files (`--all`) (remember that `.btp` begins with a dot and is therefore hidden by default), that symbolic links are followed (`--dereference`) and that the list descends recursively (`--recursive`); normally I'd write this as `-aLR`.
+> the options given to `ls` here make sure we see hidden files (`--all`) (remember that `.btp` begins with a dot and is therefore hidden by default), that symbolic links are followed (`--dereference`) and that the list descends recursively (`--recursive`); normally I'd write this as `ls -aLR .cache/`.

-You won't see the `.btp/` directory or anything in it, because it's not there any more (the content that is there has just been recreated when the dev space was restarted).
+You won't see the `.btp/` directory or anything in it, because it's not there any more (any content that is there will have been recreated when the dev space was restarted).

 Try `btp` again.
 This is the result: